factorymedia/standards/coding-styles/php/README.md

 ## Single and Double Quotes

-Use always single over double quotes if possible.
-If you’re not evaluating anything in the string, use single quotes.
+Use single and double quotes if appropriate.
+However, use single quotes as much as possible, unless you’re evaluating anything in the string.
 You should almost never have to escape quotes in a string, because you can just alternate your quoting style, like so:

 ```
 echo '<a href="/static/link" title="Yeah yeah!">Link name</a>';